tomorrowdata/micropython-patches/README.md

 ### Running environment

-To test your code in an ARM environment, we provide you with a micropython installed in a cloud ARM server.
+To let you test your code in an ARM environment, we provide you with a micropython installed in a cloud ARM server.
 You can access it via ssh:
 - IP: `163.172.186.107`
 - user: `builder`